jannikisakoolprogrammer/gumimaci/README.md

 # gumimaci
-A simple tool to validate, build, execute, package and deploy software.
+A simple tool for my Python projects, so I can build .exe using cx_freeze.
+This won't be useful for any other programming language.

+Simply put a "gumimaci" file in the root for your repository, and let the script run.